frederic-perez/AmE-dictionary/data/dictionary.md

 __box score__
 __box__ _n_ :three::hammer: (soccer) _Kyle fouled Ben in the box._
 __boxcars__ _n_ _My best thorw of the die kept coming back boxcars, deuces, and treys._
-__boy oh boy__ _idiom_ An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
+__boy oh boy__ _idiom_ :four: An expression said when one is excited, pleased, or pleasantly surprised. _Boy oh boy, that was a delicious birthday cake!_
 __boycott<sup>1</sup>__ _n_ :two::astonished::hammer:
 __boycott<sup>2</sup>__ _v_ :astonished: To abstain from or act together in abstaining from using, buying, dealing with, or participating in as an expression of protest or disfavor or as a means of coercion: _boycott a business; boycott merchants; boycott buses; boycott an election._
 __bozo__ _n_ _slang_ :two: (bozos) A man, esp a stupid one.